MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users.Actions/Invoke-MgAcceptUserMailFolderMessageMicrosoftGraphEventMessageRequestTentatively.md

 ### -ProposedNewTime
 timeSlot
-To construct, see NOTES section for PROPOSEDNEWTIME properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for PROPOSEDNEWTIME properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphTimeSlot